aabccd021/vil-js/README.md

 # vil-js

+- use container as root, find parent as root
-- handle unsub throw error
+- handle childLoad && childUnload throw error